siracusa/SwitchGlass-Issues/README.md

-# SwitchGlass-Issues
+# SwitchGlass Issues Tracker

-Issues tracker for SwitchGlass: https://switchglass.app
+This is the issues tracker for SwitchGlass: https://switchglass.app